m-r-davari/flutter_3d_controller/README.md

 ## Notes

-- For now this package only support GLB & glTF format, other 3d formats coming soon.
+- For now this package supports GLB, glTF and obj format, other 3d formats coming soon.
 - Visit the full example to see how to use this package

 ## Brief Example